How can I get involved?

 Participate in a Study

 We are often recruiting participants for our studies.
-Depending on the study, we may be looking for people with various levels of musical training—check our Project page to see which studies are actively recruiting!
+Depending on the study, we may be looking for people with various levels of musical training.

 For more information about lab events and meetings, please join our mailing list (email Lreymore@asu.edu to be added)!